Fair division experiments: Fairness vs. simplicity

-Efficiency vs. strategy - what procedure is more efficient?
+Efficiency vs. strategy

 Consider two agents that have to bargain on a deal, such as how to divide goods among them.
 Often, if they sincerely reveal their preferences, they can attain a win-win deal.
 However, if they strategically misrepresent their preferences in an attempt to gain, they might actually lose the deal.
 What negotiation procedure is most efficient in terms of attaining good deals?
 Several bargaining procedures were studied in the lab.